StefanIv21/Loader/README.md

-# Skeleton for building a ELF loader
+# Program for building a ELF loader

 ## Introduction
-This project contains a skeleton for building an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) binary on-demand loader in Linux.
+This project contains a program for building an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) binary on-demand loader in Linux.
 The loader will provide two methods, defined in the `loader.h` header: